bjorkert/patches/README.md

 &nbsp;
 ## Carbs Today
 This patch adds a new item to the 'Information Table' called 'Carbs Today.'
 This feature provides a sum of all registered carbs since midnight to help you keep track of your child's carb intake for the day.
 However, please note that this feature may not be useful if you are using fake carbs.
+&nbsp;
 ## PreMeal
 The graph displays the PreMeal period as an orange band located below the green override band.
+&nbsp;
+## Speak BG
+The Speak BG functionality had been experiencing issues for a while, but it has now returned, more powerful than ever.
+Not only will it announce the present BG value, but it will also provide the difference between the current reading and the previous one.